RocketSurgery/HyperText/README.md

 ## About

 The idea behind HyperText is, like Twine and TiddlyWiki before it, to simplify the work of making a non-linear story by taking most of the work in the background out of you hands, making it easier for you to focus on the writing and storytelling.
-However, HyperText seeks to expand on the Twine model by creating a more customizable, extensible, game-oriented engine.
+However, where twine seeks to be a tool for writing non-linear stories, HyperText seeks to be a tool for designing text-based games.
+As such, it acts like a more cut-down, customizable, extensible version of Twine.

+When making a text-based game, the last thing you want to do is put the text in your code, but writing the engine to parse text out of your source files and display it the way you want can be difficult and derail your work process.
+HyperText provides the basic functionality of source loading and macro parsing, which allows you to skip straight to designing your gameplay and writing your text.

 ## Usage

+### Initialization

+The engine must be initialized with a configuration before it can be used.
+This must be done by calling `HyperText.init(configuration)`, with `configuration` being an object with the following properties:

+* `baseUrl` - the base url for your story files.
+This is an optional attribute.
+* `variables` - an object containing any additional variables you would like to reference in your macros.
+* `start` - the url for the file containing the 'Start' scene.
+This scene will be loaded synchronously and will be available for display while the other resources are loaded.
+* `files` - an array containing the urls for your story files.
+The engine will load the files and parse the scenes.
+* `linkHandling` - either `"automatic"` or `"manual"`.
+Automatic handling requires that you provide a value for `display`, and the engine will automatically follow links and change what text is displayed, a la Twine.
+If no value is provided, the engine will default to manual handling, and will require a link handler.
+* `linkHandler` - if you are manually handling links, you must provide the function which will be called when a link is clicked.
+* `display` - the DOM object you want to use as the wrapper for you game's output.
+This is used primarily for allowing the engine to automatically display your scenes.

+All properties are required unless specified otherwise.

+### Displaying Scenes

+To display a scene you call `HyperText.display(sceneId [, outputLoc])`.
+If you provided a default output location during initialization, that will be the location provided, otherwise you can provide and output location for the text.

 ### Stories and Scenes